Field to Fork

 Weed Identification Garden

-A $57,000 gift from the Manitoba Zero Tillage Research Association to the ACC Foundation has been used to create a weed identification garden at the site of our sustainable greenhouse.
+A $57,000 gift from the Manitoba Zero Tillage Research Association to the Assiniboine Community College Foundation has been used to create a weed identification garden at the site of our sustainable greenhouse.

 With construction and planting finishing in the summer of 2016, the garden now serves as an outdoor classroom and includes educational signage and supplemental materials to accompany more than 80 annual and perennial weed species.